-A perennial ground cover, creeping phlox (Phlox subulata) spreads to display a thick blanket of blooms in vibrant shades of pink, lavender, red, white or bluish-purple every spring.
-Creeping phlox is a sturdy, low-maintenance plant that camouflages an unsightly slope or other difficult area in the landscape as it rambles between rocks or cascades over a wall.
-It can also be planted along a walkway or bordering a flowerbed.
-Plant creeping phlox in spring.
+A perennial groundcover, Creeping Phlox (Phlox subulata), also known as moss pink or moss phlox, spreads to display a thick blanket of blooms in vibrant shades of pink, lavender, red, white, or bluish-purple every spring.
+Creeping Phlox is a sturdy, low-maintenance plant that camouflages an unsightly slope or other difficult areas in the landscape as it rambles between rocks or cascades over a wall.
+It can also be planted along a walkway or bordering a flower bed.
+Creeping Phlox is best planted in spring, when it is at peak bloom.